 Jury nullification also occurs when a jury convicts a defendant because it condemns the defendant or his actions, even though the evidence at trial showed that he technically didn’t break any law.
 For example, all-white juries in the post-civil war South routinely convicted black defendants accused of sex crimes against white women despite minimal evidence of guilt.

-In the modern era, jury nullification is most common in drug cases, where some jurors refuse to convict on possession charges either because they believe in legalization or feel that the drug laws discriminate against certain groups.
+In the modern era, jury nullification is most common in drug cases, where some jurors refuse to convict on drug possession charges either because they believe in legalization or feel that the drug laws discriminate against certain groups.

 A jury’s verdict only decides the particular case before the court in that trial—it doesn’t change the law.
 But a consistent pattern of acquittals for prosecutions of a certain offense can have the practical effect of invalidating a statute.
 In fact, the pattern of jury nullification in alcohol prosecutions contributed to the adoption of the 21stAmendment, which repealed Prohibition.